 Classroom programs and field trips are also offered to schools and groups in the watershed area and to communities which receive water from Quabbin.
 Topics range from water quality, water awareness, watersheds, natural history and Quabbin area history.

-Groups visiting Quabbin Reservoir are welcome to stop at the Visitor Center for an introduction to Quabbin by DCR staff.
-This includes:
+Individuals and small groups visiting Quabbin Reservoir are welcome to stop at the Visitor Center for an introduction to Quabbin by DCR staff.
+Information available includes: